 Kiritz stood still like a statue.
 Apparently, this news was even more shocking to him than Cael being transferred to Kalsak.
 The idea of ever mentioning Kalsak was already bad enough for him, let alone he, of all people, would have to go there in person.
 And it would not just be a torturous but quick one-day-visit-then-board-the-earliest-train-and-hightail-out-of-there kind of trip.
 He would be there to stay.

-Seeing the visible dread written on Kiritz's face, Cael felt like he should give the young man some motivation.
+Seeing the visible dread written on Kiritz's face, Cael continued, perhaps feeling like he should give his trusty but terribly frightened handyman some motivation.